Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Seismometer (PLUS only).md

 **A seismometer and lots of explanation** - Find out about the structure of the earth, and how we have found it out despite only digging down 0.2% of its depth.

-Last initially checked on 2023-02-15 by Sophie Miocevich (srm81@cam.ac.uk) and double-checked on 2023-02-18 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2024-01-31 by Peter Methley (pm631@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->